RTippin/messenger/docs/ChatBots.md

 - If a [BotActionHandler][link-action-handler] throws an exception while being handled, it will be caught and dispatched in the [BotActionFailedEvent][link-action-failed-event].
 - Upon a [BotActionHandler][link-action-handler] being handled successfully, the [BotActionHandledEvent][link-action-handled-event] will be dispatched.
-  - You must attach your own event listeners to these events if you plan do utilize them.
+  - You must attach your own event listeners to these events if you plan to utilize them.
   - Please see the [Events Documentation][link-events-docs] for more information.

 ---